mhouot/MTLE-HS_algorithm/README.md

 # MTLE-HS_algorithm
 Algorithm from the paper *"Early identification of seizure freedom with medical treatment in patients with mesial temporal lobe epilepsy and hippocampal sclerosis (MTLE HS)"*

+This Algorithm is available without R dowload on: https://mhouot.shinyapps.io/mtle-hs_algorithm/

 ## Installation